eduardoeof/gravity/README.md

 # Gravity

-Gravity is the project responsible for get data from LoL API and store them in our database.
+Gravity is the project responsible for get data from LoL API and store them in NoSQL database.
+This project was a part of a bigger one that I was participating with some friends :)

 ![gravity_diagram](img/gravity_diagram.png)